 What is in scope and what is not for Cyber Essentials?

-As a Cyber Essentials scheme applicant, you will need to ensure that your organisation meets all the requirements.
+As a Cyber Essentials scheme applicant, you will need to ensure that your organisation meets all the requirements of the scheme.

 Your Cyber Essentials assessment and certification can cover the whole IT infrastructure, or a sub-set.
 However you define your boundary, your devices and software will need to meet the following conditions: